Holidays with babies: a parent's guide

 Almost final thoughts...

-- On our last call, Natasha leaves me with a lovely, calming thought: “A holiday with childcare isn’t about not wanting to see your children.
+- On our last call, the wonderfully calm Childcare Manager leaves me with a lovely thought: “A holiday with childcare isn’t about not wanting to see your children.
 It’s just having that bit of balance and some respite.
 So you can drink your coffee hot for once and take a shower without interruption!”
 Zoe has competition as my new best friend.

 - There’s still a fairly hefty list of stuff to pack; much, annoyingly, things the pea shoots will only use/fit into during this trip.
 Aqua shoes, UV protection suits, swim nappies, sun hats, a lightweight stroller (the double pram with all its many detachable bits is an unwilling travel companion).
 A post in my local Facebook mum group yields offers of loans and bargain pre-loved items.
 I learn it’s common to pick up battered old strollers to dispose of before the return trip—it saves lugging your main baby carrier and the worry of whether it’ll survive transit.
 My local Freecycle page is breeding ground for pushchairs so I’ll keep my eyes peeled.
 Random thought: airports should have cupboards where parents can leave holiday stuff they’re not going to use again.
 A sort of book swap but for pushchairs and factor billion SPF.